 Rowan University

-Rowan University, a highly-ranked public research institution, aims to become “a new model for higher education by being inclusive, agile, and responsive,” while meeting the needs of all students (RU mission statement).
+Rowan University, a highly-ranked public research institution, aims to become “a new model for higher education by being inclusive, agile, and responsive,” while meeting the needs of all students.
 If your niche is within music technology, join RU’s vibrant, diverse student body and choose the Bachelor of Science in music industry.

 In this program, you can choose between two specializations: music technology or music business.
 If you are interested in music production, go for music technology.
 However, if you’re interested in the management and marketing side, choose music business.